LLM Interface

 print(f"Result: {result}", "Retries:", call_count)

-Error: Service unavailable!
+Error: Tool execution failed: Error executing tool 'unstable_service': Service unavailable!
 Attempt 1/3.
 Please retry.

-Result: The data fetched from the unstable service is: `[1, 2, 3]`.
+Result: The unstable service successfully returned the following data: `[1, 2, 3]`.
 Retries: 3

 Retrying with Validation Errors